., click here to update your profile and earn points towards a Starbucks gift card

 • Ensure your children are equipped with the relevant skills to be able to navigate social media

-• Consider joining Smart Social's VIP (Very Informed Program) to get videos families or classes can watch together.
+• Consider joining Smart Social's VIP (Very Informed Program) to get videos that families or classes can watch together.
 These videos will start a healthy dialogue that will help them understand how to stay safe and be smart online

 • Remind students that they can always come to you or a trusted adult if they ever need help